Navigine/qr-navigation/README.md

 # Qr navigation

-This is web application for providing building routes functionality using Navigine system
+This is web application for building routes functionality using  the Navigine system

 ## Usage